patbeirne/tf/README.md

          pattern          a python regex to match
          numbers          whether to prepend a line-number + space
     return: Null
+    except: ValueError if the pattern fails to compile as reg-ex OSError if the file cannot be found RunTimeError if the reg-ex parsing uses up all the memory
 ```

 You can search a file for a pattern, and any matching lines are displayed.

-Searches using ^ (start of line) work fine, but searches with $ (end-of-line) aren't currently working.
+Searches are restricted to within a line, don't bother with `\r` and `\n` searches.

 ###### Examples

 ```
 tf.grep('log.txt', '2021-03-\d\d')
-tf.grep('config.txt', 'user.\s=')
+tf.grep('config.txt', '^user\s*=')
 tf.grep('config.ini', '\[\w*\]', numbers = True)
 ```